 Can Too Much Magnesium Cause Itchy Skin?

 Magnesium may cause an itch because of the absorption dynamics, applying too much product per area, or applying the product directly over broken skin.
-It's never an allergic reaction.

 Moreover, the most common signs of an overdose are nausea, vomiting, and stomach upset.
 All are risks of oral administration, not transdermal.